peasy/Peasy.NET/README.md

         }
     }

 Notice that we simply marked the InsertAsync override with async and simply marshalled the call to GetBusinessRulesForInsert.
-Usually you will need data from a DataProxy to pass into a rule(s) for validation, and it is within the InsertAsync override where you will invoke the DataProxy asynchronously for data to pass into said rule(s).
+Sometimes you might want to asynchronously aquire data that can be shared among rules and it is within the InsertAsync override where this can be done.

-One final step - let's just add async support to the PersonNameRule for the sake of brevity:
+One final step - let's add async support to the PersonNameRule (skipping async support for the city rule for the sake of brevity):

     public class PersonNameRule : Peasy.Core.RuleBase
     {